marcua/qurk_experiments/README.md

 It is being released under a [CRAPL License](CRAPL-LICENSE.txt), and is neither representative of the authors' software engineering abilities nor organized in a way that the authors would be proud of today.
 This README is organized into three sections:

-* Setup required to trace through the footsteps of the authors that is common to both papers
+* Setup required for both papers
 * Steps required to trace throguh the footsteps of the authors on the VLDB 2012 paper
 * Steps required to trace throguh the footsteps of the authors on the VLDB 2013 paper